aanshik-dev/Learning/Cpp/0Cpp-Notes.md

 ## 🐦‍🔥 FACTS

-> - The foundation of C++ language is the Standard C language of dennis Ritchie hence all the library functions of C are valid in C++
+> - The foundation of C++ language is the Standard C language of Dennis Ritchie hence all the library functions of C are valid in C++
 > - Block Structured: These are those languages that allow procedures and functions to be declared inside another function
 > - C is a Structured language